Zero-knowledge proofs and the future of private interoperability across blockchains

 The Internet of Blockchains Needs Privacy

-• Protects transaction details during cross-chain transfers.
+• Aims to limit exposure of transaction details during some cross-chain transfers.

-• Enables secure communication between different blockchains.
+• Intends to support privacy-preserving communication between different blockchains.

 Cross-Chain Interoperability as Infrastructure